 La Paz Waterfall

-Right on the border of the Alajuela and Heredia Provinces is the La Paz Waterfall, an incredible natural wonder.
-The huge waterfall is easily reachable on paved trails in the rainforest.
-After you visit, you’ll also have the chance to see the butterfly and hummingbird gardens nearby, along with a few other connected Costa Rica waterfalls in the area that are worth checking out.
+Right on the border of the Alajuela and Heredia Provinces is the La Paz Waterfall, an incredible natural wonder and a famous Costa Rica waterfall.
+Located in a privately owned ecological park, the huge waterfall is easily reachable on paved trails in the rainforest.
+After you visit La Paz, you’ll also have the chance to see the other four waterfalls that line the trail and go for a nature walk through the park.

 The La Paz Waterfall is an easy day trip from San José, or easily combined with a trip to Braulio Carrillo National Park or Poás Volcano National Park.